aws-solutions-library-samples/breweries-sitewise-simulator/README.md

       git clone [This Repository]
       ```

-5. Log in to your AWS Console and download this <a href="cf/sitewise-assets.json?raw=1" download>cloudformation</a> template from this repository to deploy models and assets to IoT SiteWise.
+5. Log in to your AWS Console
+6. Open this <a href="cf/sitewise-assets.json?raw=1" download>cloudformation</a> template and click "File->Save As" in your browser to download.
+This template deploy models and assets to IoT SiteWise.
-6. Go to CloudFormation in your console and click `Create Stack`.
+7. Go to CloudFormation in your console and click `Create Stack`.
-7. Upload the template file your downloaded and proceed through the steps to deploy.
+8. Upload the template file your downloaded and proceed through the steps to deploy.
 ![DeployTemplate](./images/deploytemplate.png)

 ### 2A - Ingest Data through and OPC UA Client like AWS IoT SiteWise Edge Gateway